angeleah/tabs/README.md

 Tabs
 ====
-This is a little toy exercise in creating a tab navigation.
+This is an exercise in creating a tab navigation using javascript.

 GETTING STARTED
 ---------------